opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 !!! warning
     This workflow does not support changing the GeoPackage on the desktop, as being file-based, the whole GeoPackage will be replaced.
 This means that data can only be digitized using QFieldCloud.

-#### Ensuring Unique Identifiers in Collaborative Projects
+#### Ensuring Unique Identifiers in projects

 For collaborative projects, it is highly recommended to use the expression `epoch(now())` for primary key identifier integer fields ("fid").
 Ensure that the "Apply default value on update" option is not activated.
 This approach helps improve synchronization, as the `epoch(now())` expression generates a unique identifier based on milliseconds, ensuring that each record has a distinct identifier.

 ## PostGIS